-cession--Or."
+cession--Or." cloture.

 When the governor arrived, he paused

 "Hello there, sweetie," he said, He

 nodded and smiled approvingly when

 someone shoved toward him a sign

 reading, "Larry Dumas: Vote for Suc-

-Back in the Senate chambers in Mont-
+Back in the Senate chambers in Montgomery, the anti-Wallace filibuster

 The Wallace forces succeeded in getting the Senate Rules Committee to recommend a rules change that would

 make 18 votes enough to halt debate on

 constitutional amendments.
 Under the

 present rules, 24 votes are required for

 But the governor's supporters had

 more trouble than they had expected

 in finding 21 senators to vote for the

 John M. Tyson of Mobile was one

+of several senators who responded

 angrily to pressure from the governor.

+Wallace will stop at nothing in his quest

 for absolute rule in our state," Tyson said, adding, "I still oppose gubernatorial succession for any governor

 of Alabama as a matter of principle."

 Man Wins Hog

-GREENVILLE--The We Want Freedom Club raised money for its local
+dom Club raised money for its local

 movement by raffling a 200-pound hog.

-The prize went to Albert Tate, a

-storekeeper in Greenville.
+The prize went to Albert Tate, a storekeeper in Greenville.
 The award

 was made last Saturday night under the

 chinaberry tree, where the Greenville

 movement is said to have originated.

-Mrs. Mattie Durant, head of the club,
+Mrs. Mattie Durant, head of the club, Tickets were sold for 75¢.

-said that the group would meet again

-this Saturday night--under the china-

-Tickets were sold for 75¢.